 To support musicians, Octave covers 100% of all studio, mixing, mastering, production, distribution, and marketing expenses so that artists may directly share in retail sales revenues – while retaining ownership of their music.

 Octave Records is dedicated to offering the highest-quality recordings in high-resolution formats including pure DSD on SACD, DSDDirect Mastered CD, 45-rpm virgin vinyl single-pressings, as well as 192kHz PCM.
 Located in Boulder, Colorado, Octave Records utilizes the world’s finest studio equipment, based on DSD recording, mixing, and mastering.
 Gus Skinas, our world-renowned mastering engineer, has hundreds of album credits and helped design the Sonoma DSD system.

 Mastered by The Master

 There were a lot of advantages back in the analog days — the warmth and emotion you got from music.
 And the Sonoma System gives you that emotional connection again.
 Gus Skinas

-Octave Records® records exclusively on the Sonoma multi-track workstation which uses pure one-bit Direct Stream Digital® (DSD) technology.
+Octave Records records on the Sonoma and Pyramix multi-track workstations which both use pure one-bit Direct Stream Digital® (DSD) technology.
 From the format’s inception, the point man on DSD recording has been Gus Skinas, who has worked on countless SACD and other releases including reissues of nearly two dozen Rolling Stones titles, plus numerous classics from Nat King Cole, Pink Floyd, Aerosmith, Sheryl Crow, George Harrison and others.

 “Once a recording artist experiences high-resolution audio, they can’t go back,” says Gus.
 “Sonoma brings this high-resolution music home.”